Amedee J. Van Beuren

-Amedee J. Van Beuren (July 10, 1879 – November 12, 1938) was the producer of Frank Buck's first three films, as well as many cartoons and short films.
+Amedee J. Van Beuren (July 10, 1879 – November 12, 1938) was an American film producer.
+He is best known for producing Frank Buck's first three films, as well as many cartoons and short films.
 He also prepared Charlie Chaplin's celebrated comedies of 1916-17 for sound-film audiences; the "Chaplin Van Beurens" are still in circulation today.

 Early years

 Amedee ("Andy") Van Beuren was born Amedee Vignot in New York, the son of Alfred Vignot, who died in 1894, and Marietta Ferguson.
 Subsequently, Marietta married Alfred Van Beuren on January 13, 1898, when Amadee was 9 years old, and he took on his stepfather's surname.
 Alfred Van Beuren was head of the Van Beuren advertising company, which became a part of the General Outdoor Advertising Company.
 Amedee was educated at public and private schools and a business college.
 He worked in the livery business, groceries, and then as a salesman.

 Andy Van Beuren established the Van Beuren Billposting Company as a means of outdoor promotions.
 He expanded his interest in outdoor advertising by operating a number of outdoor amusements, including skating rinks, tennis courts, open-air theaters, and outdoor restaurants.